Sheev13/bnn_amort_inf/README.md

 # Amortised Inference in Bayesian Neural Networks

 This repository contains the codebase for my Master's project of the above title.
+Thesis available [here](https://arxiv.org/abs/2309.03018).
+A paper based on the project was accepted at the AABI workshop held at ICML 2023; the manuscript can be found [here](https://openreview.net/forum?id=0HE8ePmffq).

 ### Abstract